1.11 Cohort Attrition

 1.11.1.1.4 Members/cohort episodes with required pre-index history

-The next section in all attrition tables describes patients or episodes with required pre-index history.
-Here, the number of patients who are excluded for not meeting the collective inclusion/exclusion criteria is displayed within a single row labeled “Met inclusion and exclusion criteria”.
+The second row of this section of the attrition table lists the number of patients who are excluded for not meeting the collective inclusion/exclusion criteria and is displayed within a single row labeled “Met inclusion and exclusion criteria”.
 The subsequent italicized rows provide a breakdown of the individual inclusion/exclusion reasons.
 Inclusion criterion are listed as “No Evidence of [CONDLEVEL]” while exclusion criteria are listed as “Evidence of [CONDLEVEL]” where CONDLEVEL is user-defined in the qrp.InclusionCodesFile.
 For example, if hypertension was an exclusion criterion, the row would read as “Evidence of Hypertension.”

 It should be noted that the number of patients excluded for each individual criterion is calculated irrespective of the other criteria.
 If some patients meet multiple inclusion/exclusion criteria, the sum of the patients excluded in the criterion-specific rows would be larger than the number excluded in the “Met inclusion and exclusion criteria” row.
 Therefore, the criterion-specific counts are not mutually exclusive.
 In analyses where more than one inclusion/exclusion criterion is specified, a footnote will appear underneath the table to remind users of the lack of mutual exclusivity in the criterion-specific attrition rows.